 What we do

-You have been referred to our service for rehab and reablement because you have recently been discharged from Hospital, or an Intermediate Care Unit (within the last 2 weeks) and/or are finding everyday living tasks more difficult than usual.
+You have been referred to our service for rehab and reablement because you have recently been discharged from Hospital, or an Intermediate Care Unit (within the last 2 weeks) and/or are finding everyday tasks more difficult than usual.

 We look at your needs and your goals (what you want to be able to do) in day-to-day life (this is called an Assessment).
 We then build a personalised rehabilitation and therapy programme with you.
 This identifies what goals you want to work towards and how we are going to help you achieve them.